-The CQA Engineer will provide, within 30 days of completion of cell construction or closure activities, written certification that the liner and leachate collection system, final cover, access roads, ditches, sediment ponds, and other associated ancillary facilities for the particular landfill area were constructed according to the approved permit drawings, technical specifications, and this CQA Plan.
+The CQA Engineer will provide, within 30 days of completion of cell construction or closure activities, written certification that the liner and leachate collection system, final cover, access roads, ditches, sediment ponds, and other associated ancillary facilities for the particular landfill area were constructed according to the approved Permit Drawings and this CQA Plan.
 Said certification will have the CQA Engineer's seal as a professional engineer registered in the State of Georgia.